Most new-client setup problems come from the same small list of missed steps. Here's what trips people up, and the quick fix for each.

 Adding the primary adult but not the spouse or the kids breaks filing status, household expenses, and any education goal tied to a child.

-Fix: Open the Household tab and add every adult and child.
-The Checklist will stay red on Household Members until you do.
+Fix: Open Profile > Household and add every adult and child.
+The Office home view will keep flagging missing household members until you do.

 Missing Beneficiaries on Investment Accounts